|Mr R Mander||Subject Leader|

 Key Stage 3 Systems and Control

-Students will be taught about a range of practical applications for the 'real world' within the Systems and Control course.
+Students will be taught about a range of practical applications for the 'real world' within the Electronics course.
 A range of existing products will be studied to inform creative approaches to designing and making interactive commercial products.
 Students will be taught Graphic Communication skills as part of the course through product design development.
 An awareness of the importance of aesthetic qualities in achieving high quality practical outcomes is taught through a range of practical activities.